killcerr/uwvm2/documents/how-to-build/darwin.md

 ### Additional Options
 1. `--static` Static links
-2. `--march` The default is native, which uses the cpu designator to control the
+2. `--march` The default is native, which uses the cpu designator to control it
+3. `--use-cxx-module=y` Use cpp module to compile, compiler may not be supported

 ## Use LLVM
 1. Install [[xmake]](https://github.com/xmake-io/xmake/)